 For the kreung paste: Pound together the lime leaves, red chiles, galangal, garlic, kacheay, shallots

-, lemongrass and turmeric, a few ingredients at a time, using a mortar and pestle
+, a few ingredients at a time, using a mortar and pestle

 until a fine paste forms.